lukehsiao/find-the-password/README.md

 - Simplify user creation.
   No authentication, etc.
-  Youth can add themselves to reduce admin overhead, and we don't worry about extra persistence or auth or anything because the server will be killed after a short time anyways.
+  Youth can add themselves to reduce admin overhead, and we don't worry about extra persistence or auth or anything because the server will be killed after a short time anyway.
 - All in-memory.
   We want **high throughput**.
   A previous iteration of this server was implemented with a sqlite database, but would cap at around 1k requests per second.